-Correct Craft, Inc. warrants to the original purchaser of each new Correct Craft boat that, under normal authorized use, the deck, hull and stringer system, as originally manufactured by Correct Craft, shall under normal authorized use remain free from structural defect in material and workmanship for as long as the boat is owned by the original purchaser.
+Correct Craft, Inc. warrants to the original user or purchaser, whoever comes first, of each new Correct Craft boat, that the deck, hull, and stringer system as originally manufactured by Correct Craft, shall under normal authorized use remain free from structural defect in material and workmanship.